CRFsuite - Tutorial

 Training

 Now we are ready to use CRFsuite for training.
 Simply type the following command to train a CRF model from train.crfsuite.txt.
-CRFsuite will read the training data, generate necessary state and transition features based on the data, maximize the log-likelihood of the conditional probability distribution, and store the model into CoNLL2000.model.
+CRFsuite will read the training data, generate necessary state (attribute-label) and transition (label bigram) features based on the data, maximize the log-likelihood of the conditional probability distribution, and store the model into CoNLL2000.model.

 $ crfsuite learn -m CoNLL2000.model train.crfsuite.txt

-CRFsuite 0.6 Copyright (c) 2007-2009 Naoaki Okazaki
+CRFSuite 0.12 Copyright (c) 2007-2011 Naoaki Okazaki

-Start time of the training: 2009-03-07T15:50:07Z
+Start time of the training: 2011-06-25T14:52:13Z

-Reading the training data
+Reading the data set(s)

 0....1....2....3....4....5....6....7....8....9....10